temp-mw/demo-apm/cloudflare/setup/README.md

 import * as tracker from "@middleware.io/agent-apm-worker";
 ```

-### Step 3 : Initialize Tracker with your Middleare API key
+### Step 3 : Initialize Tracker with your Middleware API key

 Add this snippet given below and replace the required details.